PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 DataLab 2:

-You will learn the basic of traditional computer vision in this DataLab.
+Make sure that you completed the self-study on [Traditional computer vision](https://adsai.buas.nl/Study%20Content/ComputerVision/TradDLComputerVision.html) before this DataLab, because the point of the DataLab is to apply what you have learned during the self-study.

 [Here is the notebook](https://edubuas-my.sharepoint.com/:f:/g/personal/noyan_a_buas_nl/EhLpd_KatBdMt3c3staHUBUBQ8yY9XRRkjqgq-3Ns4EDfg?e=cDzhy2) you will use today.

 - [ ] Detect edges and contours
 - [ ] Plot image histograms and apply thresholding